-In present brief letter we suggest analytical solution for RC of gravitationally bounded systems and argue that there is no need to involve the concept of DM to explain rotational curves of galaxies.
-Actually all rotational curves can be explained easily by geometry of the baryonic matter distribution.
+In present brief letter we suggest analytical solution for RC of gravitationally bounded systems and argue that there is no need to involve the concept of DM to explain rotation curves of all known galaxies.
 Here we suggest an integral approach to the problem.
 Of course the same result can be obtained by the direct solution of the Poisson differential equation in cylindrical coordinate system.
 An interested reader can find this material here [6].